sengorajkumar/gpu_graph_algorithms/README.md

 ## Input Data

-- `input` folder contains random and USA road networks graphs in DIMACS format
+- `input` folder contains random and USA road networks graphs from DIMACS in CSR format
-- These graphs are represented in CSR format.
-Each array is stored in separate CSV files which are read by the CUDA program
+- Each array in the CSR format is stored in separate CSV files which are read by the CUDA program
 - Example: `USA-road-d.NY.gr` file from `http://users.diag.uniroma1.it/challenge9/download.shtml` has been transformed into the below ones
     - `USA-road-d.NY.gr_V.csv` - Contains V array (as depicted in figure above)
     - `USA-road-d.NY.gr_I.csv` - Contains I array